Is In Step Right For My Family?

 Once an in-person evaluation is done, the clinician will then recommend a treatment plan at In Step that may involve joining a social skills or therapy group, or perhaps seeing a practitioner privately for individual therapy.

 I appreciate you taking the time to read about In Step.
-I hope that you if have questions, you will call either of our offices or email me directly here.
+I hope that you if have questions, you will call our office or email me directly here.
 You can also visit my web site to learn more about me and my approach to helping families build stronger relationships.

 Cathi Cohen, In Step Director